The psychological dimension of aging that often gets overlooked

 These effects remained consistent across gender, length of follow-up, and world region.

-The National Academies concluded that "the magnitude of the effect of social isolation on mortality risk may be comparable to or greater than other well-established risk factors such as smoking, obesity, and physical inactivity."
+According to the National Academies, "the magnitude of the effect of social isolation on mortality risk may be comparable to or greater than other well-established risk factors such as smoking, obesity, and physical inactivity."
 Some research suggests the risk from social isolation and loneliness is equivalent to Grades 2 and 3 obesity.

 Social Isolation vs. Loneliness

-An important distinction: social isolation (objective lack of social contact) and loneliness (subjective feeling of being alone) are related but different constructs.
+Social isolation and loneliness are related but different constructs.
+Social isolation refers to an objective lack of social contact.
+Loneliness is the subjective feeling of being alone.
 You can be socially isolated without feeling lonely, and you can feel lonely despite having social contact.

 Interestingly, research suggests that objective social isolation may be more predictive of mortality than subjective loneliness, though both matter.